The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Woods County?

-Woods County, Oklahoma has 3 public high schools, along with 1 middle schools and 5 elementary schools.
+Woods County, Oklahoma has 3 public high schools, serving approximately 357 students.

 What is the largest school district in Woods County?